-- It is critical that your airplane be balanced correctly.
-Improper balance will cause your plane to lose control and crash. - THE CENTER OF GRAVITY IS LOCATED 130mm (5.1 in) BACK FROM THE LEADING EDGE OF THE WING, AT THE FUSELAGE.
-BALANCE A PLANE UPSIDE DOWN WITH THE FUEL TANK EMPTY. - 2.
+- 1. It is critical that your airplane be balanced correctly.
+Improper balance will cause your plane to lose control and crash. - THE CENTER OF GRAVITY IS LOCATED 80-85 mm (3.1-3.3 in) BACK FROM THE LEADING EDGE OF THE UPPER WING. - 2.
 Mount the wing to the fuselage.
-Using a couple of pieces of masking tape, place them on the top side of the wing 130mm (5.1 in) back from the leading edge, at the fuselage sides. - 3.
+Using a couple of pieces of masking tape, place them on the bottom side of the wing 80-85 mm (3.1-3.3 in) back from the leading edge. - 3.
 If the nose of the plane falls, the plane is nose heavy.
 To correct this first move the battery pack further back in the fuselage.
 If this is not possible or does not correct it, stick small amounts of lead weight on the fuselage under the horizontal stabilizer.
 If the tail of the plane falls, the plane is tail heavy.
 To correct this, move the battery and receiver forward or if this is not possible, stick weight into the firewall.
 When balanced correctly, the airplane should sit level or slightly nose down when you lift it up with your fingers.